Discover the Healing Power of Closing the Bones Postpartum Ceremony

 Each Closing the Bones ceremony unfolds through seven sacred, intuitive stages:

-Conversation: We begin with a warm and welcoming dialogue.
+Conversation: We begin with a warm conversation.
 Here, you are encouraged to share your story — whether it's about pregnancy, birth, loss, or simply your current state.
 This is a safe space where you can land without needing to explain yourself.

 Mandala Making: Next, we create a beautiful, intentional design using flowers and herbs on white muslin cloth.
 This personalized prayer reflects where you are and what you desire.
 The chosen herbs and petals are later infused into the sacred water of your ceremony.